 The cautious moment passed.
 I turned to pick up the run but stopped again.
-The kind of halt from feeling a pebble in between the sole of my foot and the insert.
+The kind of sudden halt from feeling a pebble in between the soles of my shoe and foot.
 Or an untied lace.
-Or one earphone slipped out.
+Or one earphone that slipped out.
 Or I dropped my phone.
-Or woof's! leash was tangled around his leg.
+Or woof’s! leash was tangled around his leg.

 I checked everything.
 Nothing.
-Except, I hadn't put my headphones back in from the stop a few feet behind me and the morning news was playing in my pocket.
-The battery on my watch had died blacking out it's face, stopping time, pace and heart-rate.
+Except, Bluetooth had disconnected and the morning news was playing in my pocket.
+The battery on my watch had died, blacking out it’s face, stopping time, pace and heart-rate.

 A moment.
 Two.
 Three.